-Nearly sixty percent of the faculty working in NCAT are Ph.D holders and fourty percent of the faculty are masters with NET(ICAR).
-Majority of them have excellent research background and publication in national and international journals also they are expertise in teaching, research and extension.
+Nearly sixty percent of the faculty working in NCAT are Ph.D holders and fourty percent of the faculty are masters with NET (ICAR).
+Majority of them have excellent research background and publication in reputed national and international journals.
+Also, they are expertise in teaching, research and extension as well

-Adolescence is a period when individual is over whelmed by a number of simultaneous development, therefore, to meet the situation proper guidance is needed in this period.
-NCAT ensures the psychological well being of the students and to maintain the ethical values in the society by means of giving a special care to the students individually by our Professors.
+Adolescence is a period when individual is over whelmed by a number of simultaneous developments, proper guidance is needed in this period to meet the dynamic and ever-changing situation.
+NCAT ensures the psychological wellbeing of the students and to maintain the ethical values in the society by means of giving a special attention to the students individually by our professors.

 Credit Requirements: The minimum credit requirement for each Degree programme is 160.

-Class Time Table: At the beginning of each semester, the Dean of the college will prepare the class time table with the help of Coordinator of the respective year and announce the same.
+Class Time Table: At the beginning of each semester, the Principal of the college will prepare the class time table with the help of Coordinator of the respective year and announce the same.

 Working Days and Time Schedule: Except Sundays and other listed holidays, all other days of a week including Saturdays are working days for the students.

-Normal Working Hours: 7.30 a.m. to 5.00 p.m.: Depending upon the need, the respective Dean will decide about the timings.
+Normal Working Hours: 7.30 a.m. to 5.00 p.m.: Depending upon the need, the respective Principal will decide about the timings.
 Time schedule may vary in each teaching campus to suit the local needs.

-Commencement and Closure of Semesters: The date of commencement and closure of semesters as well as inter-semester break shall be announced by the Deans of the college after the approval of the Deans’ committee.
-The schedule of the final theory examinations shall be announced by the Controller of Examinations in consultation with Deans of Colleges.
+Commencement and Closure of Semesters: The date of commencement and closure of semesters as well as inter-semester break shall be announced by the Principal of the college after the approval of the Deans’ committee.
+The schedule of the final theory examinations shall be announced by the Controller of Examinations.
 The University through the Deans’ Committee should approve any deviation after dates are announced.

 Inter-semester Break: A break of about 15 (fifteen) days shall normally be allowed between any two consecutive semesters.
 A longer inter-semester break during summer may be allowed every year, subject to a maximum of 30 days during May – June.